-During the six editions of One Caucasus, we ran 71 different workshops/cycles of workshops led by educators coming from 36 countries (5 continents) for at least 1100 kids from 24 villages (Armenian, Azerbaijani, Georgian, Greek, and Armenian-Azerbaijani) of Marneuli region.
+During the ten editions of One Caucasus, we ran 118 different workshops/cycles of workshops led by educators coming from 36 countries (5 continents) for at least 1700 kids from more than 30 villages (Armenian, Azerbaijani, Georgian, Greek, and Armenian-Azerbaijani) of Marneuli region.
 Since 2018, One Caucasus started to work with the youth of the Bolnisi region as well.

 One Caucasus Education Program varies year on year, though the philosophy or our work remains.
 Our practical approach consists of learning by doing method, participatory planning, and by people for people approach.
 Our experience in education is based on merging the art disciplines (visual arts, video, animation, photography, music, performance, theater, dance, creative writing, etc.) with social and educational areas (learning languages, coding and programming, public space awareness and architecture, initiating local initiative, research, history, etc).
 We base our educational activities in villages across the region on the following structure: